michael2012z/BitBible/markdown/KJV/files/Ezra.md

 17. The children of Bezai, three hundred twenty and three.

-18. The children of Jorah, an hundred and twelve.Jorah: also called, Hariph
+18. The children of Jorah, an hundred and twelve.

 19. The children of Hashum, two hundred twenty and three.

-20. The children of Gibbar, ninety and five.Gibbar: also called, Gibeon
+20. The children of Gibbar, ninety and five.

 21. The children of Beth–lehem, an hundred twenty and three.